ai/visibilityjs/README.md

 the user has not still opened the link, and don’t count this as a visit in your analytics module, or do not run heavy calculations or other actions which will disable the prerendering.

-This library is a wrapper of the [Page Visibility API].
-It eases usage of the API by hiding vendor-specific property prefixes and adding some high-level functions.

-In most cases you don’t need to check whether the Page Visibility API is actually supported in the browser as, if it does not, the library will just assume that the page is visible all the time, and your logic will still work correctly, albeit less effective in some cases.

 Page Visibility API is [natively supported] by all browsers.
 For old browsers you can use `lib/visibility.fallback.js` with focus/blur hack (note that this